tubatibs/EnrollmentChallenge/README.md

 Executable jar file embedded will all required dependent libraries.
 Ready to integrate with front end.

+Testing:

+mvn clean install

+Make sure following URL works after starting   http://localhost:8080/memberEntities

+##Future state/Opertunities for improvements

+Opertunities to improvements with more business validations like dates, coverages and other items.
+API's load data from/to different sources.

+Data model enhancements or customizations with auditing and others

-12 Factor Micro Services Methodology to support SaaS and ready to be deployed in any cloud providers.
+Making sure 12 Factor Micro Services Methodology to support SaaS and ready to be deployed in any cloud providers.

+Swagger API and SSL implementation for RestFull services and Data and/or password encryption

+Containerzation with Docker or kubernatives, based on volume.

+Performance, scalling and dash board and  monitoring.

 ### Reference Documentation
 For further reference, please consider the following sections: